 Unlike the other legendary Pokémon, you have to beat the Elite Four before you can nab Mewtwo.
 Once you beat the game, your rival will tell you about a cave near Cerulean City.
 To get to Cerulean Cave, go up the bridge on the north side of the city and then Sea Skim in the water to the left.
 A Coach trainer is standing outside of it who you can battle if you’d like.

-Beware, though, Mewtwo is level 70.
+Beware, though: Mewtwo is level 70.
 We first tried to fight him with Pokémon who were in the high 50s and were quickly destroyed.
-Since Mewtwo is a psychic-type, its weak to ghost, bug, and dark-type Pokémon.
-If you have starter Eevee with a dark-type move, that will work great.
-Otherwise, you may want to use a Scyther or Pinsir (if you’ve been lucky enough to find one), or a ghost-type like Haunter or Gengar.
+Since Mewtwo is a psychic type, it’s weak to ghost, bug, and dark-type Pokémon.
+If you have a starter Eevee with a dark-type move, that will work great.
+Otherwise, you may want to use a Scyther or Pinsir (if you’ve been lucky enough to find one) or a ghost-type like Haunter or Gengar.
 You should have plenty of those thanks to your time spent in the Pokémon Tower.
 Since you only have five minutes to battle Mewtwo, you have to make sure you choose Pokémon who dole out solid damage.

 Catching legendary birds in the wild

 While your first and perhaps only encounter with each of the four legendary Pokémon has to happen in their set locations, it is possible to see the legendary birds in the wild and score two or more of the same legendary bird.
-This is a change from Pokémon Yellow.
+This possibility is something you would never see in Pokémon Yellow.

 For a chance to see one of the legendary birds in the wild, you need to be riding on a flying Pokémon like Charizard.
 You also have to have a high catch chain going, so you must catch a lot of Pokémon in a row.
 A lure, which attracts rare Pokémon, must be active.
-Even then, the chances of you seeing a legendary bird are very low.
-We have yet to come across a legendary bird in our time with Let’s Go, but if you play long enough, perhaps you will get lucky.
+No matter how many requirements you meet, you still might not ever see a legendary bird in the wild.
+They have certainly eluded us during the duration of our Let’s Go gameplay, but don’t let that deter your perseverance.